Gabri Christa

-Gabri Christa is a Dutch performance artist, choreographer, professor, film-maker and writer.
+Gabri Christa is a Curacao - Dutch performance artist, choreographer, professor, film-maker and writer.
 She is an associate professor of Professional Practice at Barnard College and also the Director for the Movement Lab there.

 Christa is a Senior Atlantic Fellow for Equity in Brain Health and received a Guggenheim Fellowship for Choreography.
 She is affiliated with the New York Women in Film and Television, is on the board for Dance Theatre Workshop and on the advisory board for Dance/NYC.
 She was also on the Cultural Affairs Advisory Commission of the City of New York, appointed by Mayor Bill de Blasio for a three-year term in 2015, until 2022.

 Early life

 Christa was Born in Curaçao, Dutch Caribbean.
 She received her BFA from the School of New Dance Development, Amsterdam in 1986 and she got her MFA in Dance, with an additional study in Anthropology, Ethno-musicology and Women Studies from the University of Washington in 1998.
 She was born to a Surinamese father and Dutch mother.